Get E-Book

 }

 CompressionStream and DecompressionStream expose web-compatible compression transforms.
-They are globals in Node v24 and marked stable.
-They use web streams, so they fit naturally with fetch bodies and other web stream paths.
+They are stable globals in Node v24 and fit naturally with fetch bodies and web stream paths.

 BroadcastChannel is a named message channel API.
-In Node, it is useful around workers and runtime contexts that participate in the same process-level channel model.
-Chapter 15 owns worker design.
-At this point, just recognize the object: named channel, message events, explicit close.
+In Node, it is useful around workers and runtime contexts that participate in the same channel model.

 const channel = new BroadcastChannel('events');